Redcliffe Salaman

-Redcliffe Nathan Salaman (12 September 1874 – 12 June 1955) was a British physician, pathologist, botanist and potato breeder.
-His landmark work was the 1949 book The History and Social Influence of the Potato, which established the history of nutrients as a new literary genre.
+Redcliffe Nathan Salaman (12 September 1874 – 12 June 1955) was a British physician, biologist who pioneered the breeding of blight-free potatoes, Jewish nationalist, race scientist and key figure in the Anglo-Jewish community in the 20th century.
+His groundbreaking 1949 book The History and Social Influence of the Potato established the history of nutrients as a new literary genre.

 Early life and education

 Salaman was born in Kensington, London, and was the ninth of fifteen children born to Sarah (née Solomon) and Myer Salaman.
 His father was a wealthy merchant who traded in ostrich feathers at the height of the plume trade.
 The Salaman family were Ashkenazi Jews, who according to Salaman, migrated to Britain from either Holland or the Rhineland in the early 18th century.

 He was educated at St Paul's School, London, where he studied classics and science, and became head boy of the school's Science Side.
 He obtained a scholarship at Trinity Hall, Cambridge in 1893 and graduated with a first class degree in Natural Sciences in 1896, having studied physiology, zoology and chemistry. he was influenced by Michael Foster and was tutored and advised by the physiologist W. H. Gaskell, who later became a good friend of Salaman.
 While at Cambridge, he learned German from Solomon Schechter's wife.
 He moved to the London Hospital in 1896 to study medicine and remained there until he qualified in 1900.
 He then studied experimental pathology at Würzburg and Berlin in 1901-2 before returning to London.